 In the summer of 2015 she was invited to be part of the IoF’s four working parties response to the press/governmental interest in charity activity.

 She has been heavily involved with the DMA, 18 years on the Data Council and 15 years of the Governance Committee where she was actively involved with writing the last two Codes of Practise.

 Having recently stepped down from her DMA involvement she is keen to be involved in the broader community and as a personal and corporate member of the IoF for over 10 years she is delighted to be a member of the Technology Special Interest Group.

 Sabrina Lloyd - Communication and Marketing

 Sabrina currently manages the Individual Giving function at Health Poverty Action, and has previously worked in various communications and events roles in the charity world.
 She believes that storytelling really can change the world, and is constantly excited and inspired by the innovations happening in fundraising.
 Sabrina is particularly passionate about the international development sector and has worked and volunteered at a number of charities including Farm Africa, WaterAid and the Fairtrade Foundation.

 This is what past and present members have to say about committee:

-I joined the IoF Tech SIG to support their remit to improve the access of small charities to technology.
+I joined the IoF Technology Special Interest Group to support their remit to improve the access of small charities to technology.
 As Manager of a small charity, technology is key to our fundraising effectiveness and sustainability and technology resource is limited.
 In my role on the committee, I have developed my skills considerably during my time, improved my learning and understanding of technology in fundraising, been overawed by the quality of the professionals in the sector and made some long lasting friendships.
 I can recommend participation to anyone involved in fundraising technology or just interested.
 Joining the committee you will contribute to a valuable resource for the sector, improve your skill set and professional development and enjoy some valuable networking opportunities'.
 Nicola Lawson.